U.S. inspector general finds Zinke broke ethics rules, wasn’t honest about real estate dealings - NewsBreak

 “With respect to knowing falsity, we rely primarily on the sheer amount of detail in the communications between Secretary Zinke and the developers.
 We believe that the level and extent of Secretary Zinke’s engagement with the developers on issues pertaining to the Foundation generally and the 95 Karrow project in particular make it unlikely that he would have forgotten or misconstrued his role.
 The emails and other communications were not causal exchanges but rather were in-depth discussions about particular aspects of the project, the foundation, and how the two intersected.”

-This story was earlier published by the Daily Montanan, an affiliate of the nonprofit States Newsroom which includes the Florida Phoenix.

-The post U.S. inspector general finds Zinke broke ethics rules, wasn’t honest about real estate dealings appeared first on Florida Phoenix .
+The post U.S. inspector general finds Zinke broke ethics rules, wasn’t honest about real estate dealings appeared first on Idaho Capital Sun .

 Comments / 0